dd9jn/rfc4880bis/crypto-refresh.md

 ## Authentication via Digital Signature

-The digital signature uses a cryptographic hash function, and a public-key signature algorithm.
+The digital signature uses a cryptographic hash function and a public-key signature algorithm.
 The sequence is as follows:

 1. The sender creates a message.